 Somatization is the expression of mental phenomena as physical (somatic) symptoms.
-Typically, the symptoms cannot be explained by a physical disorder.
 Disorders characterized by somatization extend in a continuum from those in which symptoms develop unconsciously and nonvolitionally to those in which symptoms develop consciously and volitionally.
-This continuum includes somatoform disorders, factitious disorders, and malingering.
-Somatization typically leads to seeking medical evaluation and treatment.
+This continuum includes somatic symptom and related disorders, factitious disorders, and malingering.
+In all of the disorders, patients focus prominently on somatic concerns.
+Thus, somatization typically leads patients to seek medical evaluation and treatment rather than psychiatric care.

-Last full review/revision June 2008 by Katharine A. Phillips, MD
+Last full review/revision November 2013 by Joel E. Dimsdale, MD